CaptainNapkins/personal-site/_posts/SpaceHeroes CTF 2023 - Engine Failure/2023-06-23-SpaceHeroesCTF2023.md

 So let's stop here and see what we've got so far.
 We can get a libc leak to find the base of libc at runtime and we have control over program execution via a buffer overflow.
 The exploit will be something like this; grab the `puts()` address, calculate the base of libc, overflow the buffer to gain control of the instruction pointer and make it point to the address of `system()` with a pointer to the string `/bin/sh` as the first argument.
 This string can be found in the libc library we are given and can be easily grabbed since we'll have the base address.
 Most of this can be automated with pwntools, but let's have a look at how we can ensure `/bin/sh` is the first argument when `system()` is called.

 Because x86_64 calling conventions dictate that the the first argument must be stored in the RDI register when a function is called, we must get `/bin/sh` into the RDI register.
 This can be done with something called a ROP gadget.
 Specifically something like  `pop rdi; ret`.
 ROP gadgets can be found using a tool called ROPGadget.
-A search doesn't yield any ROP gadgets in the program itself, but we can look in the libc library we are provided.
+A search doesn't yield any useful ROP gadgets in the program itself, but we can look in the libc library we are provided.

 ```bash
 ROPGadget --binary libc.so.6 | grep "pop rdi"